 Science fiction is hard to define.
 It has several sub-genres, and it covers a variety of topics like time travel, space exploration, cybernetics, alternate histories, etc. I’ve heard it said that sci-fi is like pornography, it’s hard to describe, but you’ll know it when you see it.
 My simple and broad definition of science fiction is this: The stories built on or around undiscovered advanced technologies. .

 Good science fiction will always be based on good stories.
 The Star Wars saga is not about lightsabers, star destroyers, aliens, or the Death Star.
 It’s a story about one man’s fall and his son’s struggle to save him.
-Science fiction is often built on fantastic worlds, but never mistake setting for story.
-Setting adds color and credibility to your story, and a good writer will spend time documenting this make-believe place.
-Create a separate document describing the world your story takes place in, and fill it with all kinds of detail.
+Don’t mistake the setting as the story.
+World-building is an important part of writing—create a separate document describing the world your story takes place in, and fill it with all kinds of detail.
 Be specific.
 I like to use a three ring binder with tabs for different topics like species, planets, history, cities, characters, etc. This document is for you, and it’s not your story.
 Use it to set the scene, but make sure the story never gets lost in the details.
 Reveal only enough to make it believable, and let your story do the rest.

 Another factor that makes writing sci-fi difficult is the rate of scientific discovery.
 What we grok about our world has grown exponentially over the last hundred years.
-The only constant is change.
+There is only one constant, things will change.

 Isaac Asimov, one of the twentieth century’s greatest contributors to the genre, was not exempt from this problem.
 Several of the short stories in his book Robot Dreams are built around a super intelligent computer called multivac that filled an entire room, and used punch cards.
 It was state of the art at one time, but who knew in 50 years a computer that powerful would fit on your wrist.
 Things are changing much faster today, which makes it more difficult to predict the technologies of the future.